 - Weakness or numbness in limbs

 Every injury is unique, and individuals can experience different symptoms even if they suffer a similar injury.
-It is important to work closely with a qualified medical team to understand the full scope of a brain injury as soon as possible.
+Work closely with a qualified medical team to understand the full scope of a brain injury soon.

 Common Cause of Work-Related Brain Injuries

-Obviously, the best way to address a brain injury is to try to prevent one from happening.
-Many of these injuries stem from common sources.
-While sports-related brain injuries are fairly common, according to the CDC and national surveys, these injuries occur most commonly as a result of:
+Obviously, the best way to address a brain injury is to prevent one from happening.
+Many injuries stem from common sources.
+While sports-related brain injuries are fairly common, according to the CDC and national surveys, these injuries occur most commonly because of:

 - Striking an object